vi4m/vi4m.github.io/_posts/2015-02-22-swift-vs-others.markdown

 ![second](https://cloud.githubusercontent.com/assets/552398/6321023/5160183c-baef-11e4-9deb-48cdd9689155.png){: .center-image }

-Let's compare it to the fastes implementation.
+Let's put the results together:

 ![third](https://cloud.githubusercontent.com/assets/552398/6321026/6045d224-baef-11e4-9c42-75a8a8b36ed2.png){: .center-image }

-_In this particular test - Python is 34 times slower than Swift._
+_In this particular test - Python is 34x slower than Swift._

 ## Conclusions

-- It's just one simple benchmark, the real life is another story, BUT:
+- It's just one simple benchmark, real life is another story, BUT:
-- Swift performance looks like a good fit not only for scripting, but high computing purposes also.
+- Swift performance looks like a good fit not only for scripting, but high computing purposes too.
 - I liked its type inference.
 - PyPy's performance is better than expected.
 It's just 6x slower than Swift, but also 6x faster than generic CPython.
-Why it's not the default Python interpreter ;-) ?
+If it is so fast perhaps we should ask why it's not the default Python interpreter ;-)
-- Swift being faster than Go is quite surprising too because Go is *3 years ahead of Swift in public development*.
+- Swift being faster than Go is quite surprising because Go is *3 years ahead of Swift in public development*.
-- I can't wait for [Chris Lattner][http://nondot.org/sabre/] to open-source Swift.
+- I can't wait to see [Chris Lattner][http://nondot.org/sabre/] open-source Swift.
-- Swift is so young (6 months) that it has still some nasty bugs, rough edges.
-I will write it another story.
+- Swift is so young (6 months) that it still has some nasty bugs and rough edges.
+I will write about it another day.